bartbalaz/janus-container/README.md

 1. Review the Janus gateway configuration files stored in *<checkout directory>/janus_config* directory these files will be integrated into the target image.
 1. Launch the build process, this process performs two steps: creates the build image (unless the *SKIP_BUILD_IMAGE* is set to *"true"*), then creates the target image (unless *SKIP_TARGET_IMAGE* is set to *"true"*).
 Both images will appear in the local image Docker registry (issue *"docker images"* to verify).
-To perform either step use the above mentioned *"SKIP_"* parameters.
+To perform either step set the above mentioned *"SKIP_"* parameters to the appropriate values.
 	```bash
 	cd <checkout directory>
 	./container.sh